AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 Customers can use [[!DNL Apple Pay]](https://www.apple.com/apple-pay/), which utilizes credit and debit card payment credentials stored on an iOS or macOS device, to make purchases.

 [!DNL Apple Pay] is only available in the Safari browser.
+Merchants can add up to 99 domains per merchant account.

 ![Apple Pay button in the minicart](assets/apple-pay-button.png){width="500" zoomable="yes"}